conorwalsh1/the-smoothie-hub/README.md

     - Result: TEST PASSED
 13. As a user, I want to like a featured recipe.
     - Result: TEST PASSED

+### Site Owner

+1. As a site owner, I want to be able to access Django admin.
+    - Result: TEST PASSED
+2. As a site owner, I want to be able to view recipes submitted via "Submit A New Recipe" form.
+    - Result: TEST PASSED
+3. As a site owner, I want to be able to format submitted recipes.
+    - Result: TEST PASSED
+4. As a site owner, I want to be able to approve comments.
+    - Result: TEST PASSED
+5. As a site owner, I want to be able to see which user liked each post.
+    - Result: TEST PASSED
+6. As a site owner, I want to be able to format submitted recipes.
+    - Result: TEST PASSED
+7. As a site owner, I want to be able to add recipes to 'Featured Recipes' page.
+    - Result: TEST PASSED
+8. As a site owner, I want to be able to edit recipes on the 'Featured Recipes' page.
+    - Result: TEST PASSED
+8. As a site owner, I want to be able to delete recipes on the 'Featured Recipes' page.
+    - Result: TEST PASSED
+9. As a site owner, I want to receive an email if someone registers using an email.
+    - Result: TEST PASSED
+10. As a site owner, I want to send an email to user when they register using an email.
+    - Result: TEST PASSED

 ### Further Testing